jordan2lee/LLM_therapeutic/README.md

 ```
 Then save the stdout to a file called `results/prompts.txt`
 #### Get LLM calls
-This model is ran locally, so it is hardcoded to up the tokens. **DO NOT** modify to run on the cloud unless you decrease the tokens are check the projected cost to run.
+This model is run locally, so it is hardcoded to up the tokens. **DO NOT** modify to run on the cloud unless you decrease the tokens are check the projected cost to run.
 ```bash
 bash scripts/llm_testing.sh
 ```